-DWSRF subsidy is currently set at a minimum of 20% and a maximum of 30% of the cap grant.
+DWSRF subsidy is currently set at a minimum of 20% with an additional up to 30% of the cap grant.
 Conditions for use of the sudsidy are detailed in the IUP.
-Subsidy is most frequently applied in the form of negative interest over the life of the loan.
+Subsidy is most frequently applied in the form of negative interest over the life of the loan to disadvantaged systems.
 Subsidy is administered on a first come, first serve basis.

 For both programs, not all applicants may be eligible for subsidy regardless of whether or not the ceiling is met.
 Please see the respective annual IUPs for eligibility requirements.
 Call your project development specialist when you have questions.

 The CWSRF program requires that a portion of the projects funded with the cap grant qualify as green projects.
 Currently these projects include water and energy efficiency projects and green stormwater infrastructure.
 Some examples include anaerobic digester refurbishment projects in Brattleboro and South Burlington.